 Stingrays rest in the water just beneath the sand's surface.
 Shuffle your feet as you walk in the water to scare them away before you accidentally step on one and get a painful sting.

-Nude or naturist beach neophytes, please be respectful of others and read the Nude beach and topless beach etiquette guidelines before you go to a nude beach.
+Nude or naturist beach neophytes, please be respectful of others and follow nude beach and topless beach etiquette guidelines before you go to a nude beach.

-- By foot (the safer but longer option - 20 minutes), instead of turning onto Torrey Pines Scenic Road to get to the glider port, continue on North Torrey Pines Road to La Jolla Shores Drive and turn right.
+The safer but longer option which takes about 20 minutes: Instead of turning onto Torrey Pines Scenic Road to get to the glider port, continue on North Torrey Pines Road to La Jolla Shores Drive and turn right.
 Immediately turn right again onto La Jolla Farms Road.
 Where it intersects Blackgold Road (which comes from the right), you'll see a paved path going to the left.
-This spot also does have some street parking with a two-hour limit.
+This spot has some street parking with a two-hour limit.

 More Nude Beaches in San Diego